POrTAL: Plan-Orchestrated Tree Assembly for Lookahead: EVALUATION

-\paragraph{Office} Our \textit{office} domain consists of a standard workplace environment with various regions and surfaces.
-In total, the domain consists of 42 region cells and 29 surface cells.
-The regions cells consist of both rooms and hallways, while the surface cells consist of tables clustered into each room.
-The robot's goal is to place both a \textit{cake} and a \textit{cube} in a \textit{box}.
-The \textit{locations}, or cells that the \textit{cake}, \textit{cube}, and \textit{box} exist in, are all uncertain.
+The \textit{office} domain represents a workplace environment, including rooms, hallways, and tables in each room.
+Figure \ref{fig:domains} (top) shows its representation as region and surface cells.
+The robot's goal is to place both a \textit{cup} and a \textit{plate} in a \textit{box}.
+The initial locations of all three items are uncertain; the parameters of their uncertainty are discussed in \S\ref{subsec:uncert}.

-The main source of complexity in this domain is that the task can be completed in multiple different orders: for example, the robot can place the cake in the box and then the cube, or vice versa.
-Additionally, the robot has one gripper, meaning that it can carry one item at a time or both items within the box, but not two items outside of the box at the same time.
-For example, the robot can transport both cake and box by placing the cake in the box and then carrying the box, but can not transport both the cake and the cube at the same time.
-This means that the robot has to consider which items are best to search for earlier on in its task.
+The primary source of complexity is that the goal can be achieved via multiple distinct trajectories, a trait of ``probabilistically interesting'' domains as defined by \cite{little2007probabilistic}.
+For example, the robot can find the cup, place the cup in the box, carry the box to the plate, and then also place the plate in the box.
+Alternatively, the robot could find the box first and then locate both items while carrying the box.
+Overall, this means the robot has to consider which items are best to search for earlier on in its task given the uncertainty in the world state.